 You also need to figure out if you want access to extended-hours trading.
 That can also come with risk.
 I don’t recommend that for new traders.

-What’s really key is access to charts, watchlists, stock research, Level 2 data, and more indicators.
+What’s key is access to charts, watchlists, stock research, Level 2 data, and indicators.
 You can get all that and more with StocksToTrade.
-Plus you can trade right from the platform with our broker integration — and you can get into the best trading chat room.
-Read more about this killer feature here.
+Plus you can trade right from the platform with our broker integration — and you can add on what’s arguably the trading chat room.

 When you start trading you have a lot of decisions to make.
 So take your time.
 Make a detailed list of what matters to you, then find the right broker and trading platform.

 Robinhood Penny Stocks to Watch: How to Make Your List of Penny Stocks

 When you build the habit of searching for the best stocks and trading setups, you’ll quickly develop a list of stock tickers that’s long.
 It happens to every trader…

 That’s where watchlists come in handy.
 It’s your personal collection of stock tickers that you think show potential.
 Most traders keep multiple watchlists, such as one for a certain sector and others for specific chart setups.
 How you organize it is all up to you.

 Sign up for my no-cost weekly watchlist and I’ll send you my top picks for the week every Sunday!